 New American Bible with Revised New Testament & Psalms (1991)

-This 1991 New American Bible with revised New Testament and Psalms was the basis for the liturgical readings submitted for approval in a proposed revised Lectionary during the 1990s, a text which met with resistance from the Roman Congregation for Divine Worship, owing primarily to concerns over the obscurities and inaccuracies introduced by adopting “inclusive language” prejudices.
+This 1991 New American Bible with revised New Testament and Psalms was the basis for the liturgical readings submitted for approval in a proposed revised Lectionary during the 1990s, a text which met with resistance from the Roman Congregation for Divine Worship, owing primarily to concerns over obscurities and inaccuracies introduced by adopting “inclusive language” priorities.
 The 1991 revised Psalms played no small part in that concern.
 This conflict resulted in some re-working of the English text for the eventual 1998/2002 Lectionary.
 When the remainder of the NAB Old Testament was finally published in revision in 2011, the 1991 revised Psalms would be replaced by a third translation.

 Books of the New Testament (1994)

 A solo translation by Mark Wauck, published originally by Alba House; the complete New Testament was published in 1994.
 This work is listed on the USCCB website among “Approved Translations of the Sacred Scriptures for Private Use and Study by Catholics”.
 It was republished in 2000 by Pauline Books and Media as New Testament: St. Paul Catholic Edition.